usnistgov/ElectionResultsReporting/Election_Results_Reporting_UML_documentation.md

 ### <a name="_17_0_2_4_78e0236_1389366224561_797289_2360"></a>*The **BallotStyle** Class*
 ![Image of BallotStyle](Election_Results_Reporting_UML_documentation_files/_17_0_2_4_78e0236_1389799207465_976765_6435.png)

-For defining a ballot style composed of ordered content (i.e. Headers or Contests) and their ballot selections, and associating the ballot style with a political party, a reference to an image of the ballot, and a reference to the a precinct or other geopolitical unit that the ballot is unique to.
+For defining a ballot style composed of ordered content (i.e. Headers or Contests) and their contest selections, and associating the ballot style with a political party, a reference to an image of the ballot, and a reference to the a precinct or other geopolitical unit that the ballot is unique to.
 [Election](#_17_0_2_4_f71035d_1426101822599_430942_2209) includes BallotStyle.